ahmedssabir/Visual-Semantic-Relatedness-with-Word-Embedding/README.md

 ## Quick Start
-Familiarize yourself with the model architecture by running the model in [Colab](https://colab.research.google.com/drive/1SXf9W9xK4fB7QMZn3_4qXY6phkdfHt4y?usp=sharin)
+Familiarize yourself with the model architecture by running it in  [Colab](https://colab.research.google.com/drive/1SXf9W9xK4fB7QMZn3_4qXY6phkdfHt4y?usp=sharin)

 ## How to run